Sacheen Littlefeather

-After the Academy Award speech, Littlefeather worked in hospice care.
-She continued her activism for Native American issues including healthcare and unemployment, and produced films about Native Americans.
+After the Academy Awards speech, Littlefeather worked in hospice care.
+She continued her activism for Native American issues, especially including healthcare and unemployment, and produced films about Native Americans.
 In June 2022, the Academy sent Littlefeather a statement of apology that was read in full at An Evening with Sacheen Littlefeather on September 17, two weeks before her death.

 Littlefeather said her father was of Apache and Yaqui ancestry and her mother was of European descent.
 Shortly after Littlefeather's death, Navajo writer and activist Jacqueline Keeler interviewed Littlefeather's two sisters, who said that their family is not Native American and that Littlefeather fabricated her Native American ancestry.
 They also said that their father, who was born in Oxnard, California, was of Spanish-Mexican descent and had no tribal ties.

 Early life

 Littlefeather was born Marie Louise Cruz or Maria Louise Cruz on November 14, 1946, in Salinas, California.
 Her mother, Geroldine Marie Cruz (née Barnitz), was a leather stamper of French, German, and Dutch descent, and was born and raised in Santa Barbara, California.
-Littlefeather's father was Manuel Ybarra Cruz, a saddlemaker of Mexican descent, born and raised in Oxnard, California, who Littlefeather claimed as having White Mountain Apache and Yaqui ancestry, while in reality he had Mexican ancestry with no tribal identity.
+Littlefeather's father was Manuel Ybarra Cruz, a saddlemaker of Mexican descent who was born and raised in Oxnard, California.

+Littlefeather repeatedly claimed that her father had White Mountain Apache and Yaqui ancestry.
+However, her sisters, as well as researchers who have looked into the claim, confirm that he was of Spanish-Mexican ancestry with no known ancestors who had a tribal identity in Mexico, and he had no connection to the Yaqui or White Mountain Apache tribes of Arizona.

 Both Geroldine and Manuel were saddlemakers.
 Geroldine learned the craft from Leo Leonard, who owned Leonard Saddle Company in Santa Barbara, and Manuel learned to make saddles as a boy in San Francisco.
 By 1949, they had moved to Salinas and opened up their own business, Cruz Saddlery.
 Geroldine Cruz continued to operate the business after her husband's death in 1966.

 Littlefeather attended North Salinas High School from 1960 to 1964 and was active in 4-H, winning awards in home economics categories such as food preservation and fashion.
 After high school, she attended Hartnell Junior College and studied elementary education.